spco/git-novice/_episodes/07-bitbucket.md

 Pulling has no effect in this case because the two repositories are already synchronized.
-If someone else had pushed some changes to the repository on GitHub, though, this command would download them to our local repository.
+If someone else had pushed some changes to the repository on Bitbucket, though, this command would download them to our local repository.

-> ## GitHub GUI
+> ## Bitbucket GUI
 >
-> Browse to your `planets` repository on GitHub.
+> Browse to your `planets` repository on Bitbucket.
-> Under the Code tab, find and click on the text that says "XX commits" (where "XX" is some number).
+> Under the Source tab, find and click on the text of the commit identifiers for the commits.
-> Hover over, and click on, the three buttons to the right of each commit.
-> What information can you gather/explore from these buttons?
+> On the right is a "View source" button, which allows you to browse the repository at the
+> time of the commit, while at the bottom is a "Files changed" section.
 > How would you get that same information in the shell?
 >
 > > ## Solution
-> > The left-most button (with the picture of a clipboard) copies the full identifier of the commit to the clipboard.
-In the shell, ```git log``` will show you the full commit identifier for each commit.
+> > The "View source" button lets you view all of the files in the repository at the time of that commit.
+To do this in the shell, we'd need to checkout the repository at that particular time.
+We can do this with ```git checkout ID``` where ID is the identifier of the commit we want to look at.
+If we do this, we need to remember to put the repository back to the right state afterwards!
 > >
-> > When you click on the middle button, you'll see all of the changes that were made in that particular commit.
+> > The "Files changed" section shows all of the changes that were made in that particular commit.
 Green shaded lines indicate additions and red ones removals.
 In the shell we can do the same thing with ```git diff```.
 In particular, ```git diff ID1..ID2``` where ID1 and ID2 are commit identifiers (e.g. ```git diff a3bf1e5..041e637```) will show the differences between those two commits.
-> >
-> > The right-most button lets you view all of the files in the repository at the time of that commit.
-To do this in the shell, we'd need to checkout the repository at that particular time.
-We can do this with ```git checkout ID``` where ID is the identifier of the commit we want to look at.
-If we do this, we need to remember to put the repository back to the right state afterwards!

 > {: .solution}
 {: .challenge}

-> ## GitHub Timestamp
+> ## Bitbucket Timestamp
 >
-> Create a remote repository on GitHub.
+> Create a remote repository on Bitbucket.
 Push the contents of your local
 > repository to the remote.
 Make changes to your local repository and push
 > these changes.
-Go to the repo you just created on GitHub and check the
+Go to the repo you just created on Bitbucket and check the
 > [timestamps]({{ page.root }}/reference/#timestamp) of the files.
-How does GitHub record
+How does Bitbucket record
 > times, and why?
 >
 > > ## Solution
-> > GitHub displays timestamps in a human readable relative format (i.e. "22 hours ago" or "three weeks ago").
+> > Bitbucket displays timestamps in a human readable relative format (i.e. "22 hours ago" or "three weeks ago").
 However, if you hover over the timestamp, you can see the exact time at which the last change to the file occurred.
 > {: .solution}
 {: .challenge}